General Chat

 Today I came across this video with a topic that I think is worth discussing in this site:

-I've listened to a lot of perfect albums with the best highlight for each one being the title track.
+I've listened to a lot of perfect releases with the best highlight for each one being the title track.
 It was hard choosing which ones would make my top 10, but here they are:

 1. Trivium - In Waves (2011)